apalache-mc/apalache/docs/src/apalache/tuning.md

 `search.invariant.mode=(before|after)` defines the moment when the invariant is checked.
-In the `after` mode, all transitions are first translated, one of them is picked non-deterministically and then the invariant is checked.
+In the `after` mode, all transitions are first translated, one of them is picked non-deterministically, and then the invariant is checked.
 Although this mode reduces the number of SMT queries, it usually requires more memory than the `before` mode.
 In the `before` mode, the invariant is checked for every enabled transition independently.
 The `before` mode may drastically reduce memory